Projects List

 - I2C Controller

-This I2C controller repository contains both a slave and master I2C controller, each wishbone controlled.
-It has demonstrated itself via the ability to read and write EDID display information as part of an HDMI project.
+This I2C controller repository began with two I2C controllers, a slave and a master, each wishbone controlled.
+Those two demonstrated themselves via the ability to read and write EDID display information as part of an HDMI project.

 - PWM Audio Controller